Recognizing the signs and symptoms of diabetes can help prevent type 2 diabetes or complications of diabetes.

-Self-management of diabetes can help prevent complications, but more than 1 in 5 women with diabetes do not know that they have it.
+- Self-management of diabetes can help prevent complications, but more than 1 in 5 women with diabetes do not know that they have it.

 What is Diabetes and Why Does It Happen?

 “Diabetes mellitus” literally means, “sugar urine disease.”
-It is a condition in which your blood sugar is abnormally high – so high that some sugar is excreted in your urine.
-It results from a disruption of normal glucose metabolism and the action of insulin.
+It is a condition in which your blood sugar is abnormally high – so high that some sugar is excreted as waste in your urine.
+Diabetes results from a disruption of normal glucose metabolism and the action of insulin.

 Types of Diabetes in Women

 Type 1, type 2, and gestational diabetes are the types of diabetes mellitus that women can develop.
 Prediabetes always comes before type 2 diabetes, though people with prediabetes may not know it because it has no symptoms.